History of World War I. cemetery and POW camp

-The history of the Dietkirchen war cemetery and the prisoner of war camp from the World War I. at 1914-1918
+The history of the military cemetery and the prisoner of war camp from the 1st World War 1914 – 1918 in Dietkirchen

 The “Russians” cemetery in Dietkirchen, also known as the French cemetery, originally belonged to a prisoner of war camp which had been set up at the end of 1914 on both sides of the road leading from Dietkirchen to Limburg, above the wayside shrine at the end of the village, which still stands there today, for about 10,000 – 12,000 captured soldiers.
 The camp covered about 24 hectares.
 This means that the cemetery has always to be seen in connection with the prisoner of war camp.

 Towards the end of December 1914, 3,000 prisoners, mostly French, Irish and English, but later also Russian and Polish soldiers were housed in the camp’s barracks.